wfgilman/plaid-elixir/README.md

 in this library for consistency and to avoid issues with dynamically converting keys to atoms.

-This library uses [Ecto.Schema](https://hexdocs.pm/ecto/Ecto.Schema.html) to model the nested data structures in the JSON responses.
 Modules related to modeling the JSON data structures are in the `/schemas` folder in the application with the exception of the Categories and Institutions products.

 ## Contributions